NatronGitHub/openfx-misc/README-hosts.txt

 - The range AND display range has to be defined for all Double params (kOfxParamTypeDouble, kOfxParamTypeDouble2D, kOfxParamTypeDouble3D), or a default range of (-1,1) is used, and values cannot lie outsideof this range !
 - The range AND display range has to be defined for Int params (kOfxParamTypeInteger), or a default range of (0,0) is used, and values cannot lie outsideof this range !
 - kOfxPropPluginDescription property is absent from the plugin descriptor (although it was introduced in API version 1.2)
-- kOfxParamPropDefaultCoordinateSystem=kOfxParamCoordinatesNormalised isn't supported (although API version 1.3 is claimed), the only solution is to use kOfxParamDoubleTypeNormalised* params and scale inside the plugin
+- kOfxParamPropDefaultCoordinateSystem (set by setDefaultCoordinateSystem() in Support) is not present on double parameters (although API version 1.3 is claimed), the only solution is to use a secret boolean and denormalize at instance creation,
 - kOfxParamTypeInteger2D kOfxParamTypeInteger3D are not supported (crash when opening the parameters page), at least in Generators
 - kOfxImageEffectInstancePropSequentialRender property is missing on the host and the Image Effect descriptor (but exists on the image effect instance)
 - kOfxImageEffectPropPluginHandle property is missing on the image effect instance